2sic/eav-server/README.md

-eav
-===
+# EAV - Entity Attribute Value System

+---

 A powerfull EAV (Entity-Attribute-Value) system created by 2sic Internet Solutions in Switzerland.

-It's currently mainly used inside 2SexyContent for DNN (DotNetNuke)
+It's currently mainly used inside 2sxc for DNN (DotNetNuke) and Oqtane.